MrMentrix/iu-ai-specialist/README.md

 Repository for Artificial Intelligence Project for IU

 # Virtual Environment Setup
 To successfully replicate this project, it is recommended to set up an isolated virtual environment.
-The assumption is made that you are using Windows.
+The prerequisits include Python/Python3, Python-Venv and Python-Pip.

 1. Clone this repository to any place you chose
 2. Open a terminal and locate the folder you cloned this repository to
-3. Use `python -m venv venv` in the terminal
+3. Use `python -m venv <path>` in the terminal
+4. Activate the environment, Linux: `source venv/bin/activate`; Windows: `venv\scripts\activate`
-4. Run `pip install -r requirements.txt`
+5. Run `pip install -r requirements.txt`

 # Datasets
 Here is a quick overview of all datasets that have been used: